 Is St. Ives Cruelty-Free?

-St. Ives is cruelty-free.
-The brand has confirmed their cruelty-free status with CFK.
-They don't test finished products or ingredients on animals, and neither do their suppliers or any third-parties.
-We've also verified that their products are not tested on animals anywhere in the world, including mainland China.
+Yes, St. Ives is cruelty-free.
+They don't test their finished products or ingredients on animals, and neither do their suppliers or any third-parties.
+It's also verified that their products are not tested on animals anywhere in the world, including mainland China.

 Parent company: